humaans/react-machine/README.md

 - [x] immediate chains with invokes/effects (??)
 - [x] guards
 - [x] introduce assign: true, assign: { error: null }, assign: data => data2 as a shortcut

+- [x] separate machine (currently called states) from state
+- [ ] fix tests with the new structure
+- [ ] introduce enter/exit
+- [ ] rename applyEvent to transition (maybe)
+- [ ] reuse applyEvent instead of applyTransition in initialisation
-- [ ] add prev state
+- [ ] add internal() transitions that transition to itself, useful for assign and other bits
 - [ ] pass context to assign
+- [ ] find a better name for "transforms"

+- [ ] experiment with hierarchy

-- [ ] introduce enter/exit
+- [ ] add prev state (aka history)
 - [ ] why are errors thrown in effect dipose not handled?
-- [ ] add internal() transitions that transition to itself, useful for assign and other bits
 - [ ] possibly convert assigns and actions into reducers, so they're applied in order
 - [ ] dispose effects on component unmount
-- [ ] possibly add exit(), to complement the rest of on entry transforms
 - [ ] possibly move the code into standalone functions and pass machine every time

 - [ ] add React tests
 - [ ] complete the tests
 - [ ] add debug logging option
+- [ ] protect promises from sending events if they were cleaned up

 - [ ] release!